Feat-FeAR/logSpace/content/docs/devel/bash_strict.md

 ## The issue
 Unlike all widely used general-purpose programming languages, by default, __Bash ignores errors in scripts__ and continues executing even after a command fails (i.e., returns a non-zero exit status).
 Such an _over-forgiving_ behavior may lead to silent failures or hard-to-debug code.
-To overcome this problem, a best-practice configuration---known as the "Strict Mode"---has emerged in the mid 2010s to makes shell scripts more robust, predictable, and safer, especially in production environments.
+To overcome this problem, an unofficial best-practice configuration---known as the "Strict Mode"---[has emerged in the mid 2010s](http://redsymbol.net/articles/unofficial-bash-strict-mode/) to makes shell scripts more robust, predictable, and safer, especially in production environments.

 ## Settings
 Actually, a few variations of the Strict Mode exist out there, depending on developer preferences.